top of page

 With our MFB technoliogy we get accurate low distortion bass notes with fast transient response that blend perfectly with the original car speakers.

-Other manufacturers simply use equalizers andheavy metal wight bonded on the driver's cone.
-That method yields sharp low frequency resonance and overhanged, sustained and boomy bass.
+Other manufacturers simply use equalizers and heavy metal wight bonded on the driver's cone.
+That method yields sharp low frequency resonance and produce overhanged sustained and boomy bass.

-ZRS-1 20X20X20 cm Subwoofers for Home Studios and Gamers
+ZRS-1 20X20X20 cm Subwoofers for Home Studios, Gamers and Base Guitar players

 pic4_edited_edited.jpg